Reggie29/Test-Site/wp-content/plugins/astra-sites/readme.txt

 **Easy Customization** - With all the settings managed through the customizer, Astra keeps it simple and gives you lots of options to customize everything with a few clicks.

-**Compatibility with Page Builders** - Astra is built to work great with all major page builders like Elementor, Beaver Builder, Brizy, Divi, etc. With support for custom layouts and templates, it has soon become a favorite <a href="https://wpastra.com/theme-for-elementor/?utm_source=wp-repo&utm_medium=astra_desc&utm_campaign=starter_sites">theme for Elementor</a>, Beaver Builder and all the others

-**Pixel Perfect Design** - Astra reduces your design time by giving you pixel-perfect FREE ready-to-use website demos within a huge library of starter sites.
+**Pixel Perfect Design** - Astra reduces your design time by giving you pixel-perfect FREE ready-to-use websites demos within a huge library of starter sites.

 **Deeper Integrations** - Astra works seamlessly with all WooCommerce plugins, LifterLMS, LearnDash etc. This means that you can create and beautify eCommerce websites and those that offer online courses in minutes.

-**Ready-to-use complete website demos** - You get the above collection of ready-to-use free starter sites that can be imported and used with the Astra theme.

 Fetch the website, tweak images and content and go live!